black-desk/cgtproxy/README.md

 - cgproxy requires more capability (permission) than `cgtproxy`;

-  cgtproxy requires at least CAP_NETWORK_ADMIN and CAP_BPF, but cgtproxy require only CAP_NETWORK_ADMIN.
+  cgproxy requires at least CAP_NETWORK_ADMIN and CAP_BPF, but cgtproxy require only CAP_NETWORK_ADMIN.

   Check the [systemd service file] for details.